-Commercial binding is an economical form of preventive care that helps books survive heavy library use.
-It also provides support for materials that are not easily shelved without damage.
-In addition, binding journal issues together makes it easier for library users to locate them, as the title and call number are clearly marked on the spine.
-Library binding uses specific materials and methods to make sure the book lasts as long as possible and is easily used by readers.
+The UW Libraries uses commercial binding to extend the life of worn, damaged books and to provide support for materials that are not easily shelved without damage.
+In addition, binding thin journal issues together makes it easier for library users and staff to locate them, as the title and call number are clearly marked on the spine.
+Library binding uses specific materials and methods to make sure the books last as long as possible and are easily used by readers.

 Preservation Services prepares about 14,000 volumes a year for commercial binding.
 Approximately 65% are journals and 35% are books.

 For more information on library binding and certified library binders, see the Library Binding Council website.